Revealing Dark Matter Dress of Primordial Black Holes by Cosmological Lensing: PBH-halo Lensing

 \section{PBH-halo Lensing}

 We now estimate the impact of the surrounding dark halo on PBH lensing.
-A central quantity characterizing gravitational lensing is the surface mass density, with critical surface density being~(e.g.~\cite{Narayan:1996ba}) $\Sigma_{\rm cr} = (1/4\pi G) (D_{\rm os}/(D_{\rm ol} D_{\rm ls}))~$, where we take $G$ to be the gravitational constant, $D_{\rm os}$ is the angular diameter distance between the observer and the source, $D_{\rm ol}$ between the observer and the lens, $D_{\rm ls}$ between the lens and the source.
+A central quantity characterizing gravitational lensing is the surface mass density $\Sigma$, which is the density profile of the lens projected along the line-of-sight.
+The corresponding dimensionless quantity is called convergence $\kappa=\Sigma/\Sigma_{\rm cr}$, with critical surface density being~(e.g.~\cite{Narayan:1996ba}) $\Sigma_{\rm cr} = (1/4\pi G) (D_{\rm os}/(D_{\rm ol} D_{\rm ls}))~$, where we take $G$ to be the gravitational constant, $D_{\rm os}$ is the angular diameter distance between the observer and the source, $D_{\rm ol}$ between the observer and the lens, $D_{\rm ls}$ between the lens and the source.
 In Fig.~\ref{fig:schematic} we schematically illustrate gravitational lensing by a dressed PBH.
 Throughout, we assume natural units, $c = 1$.
 The critical surface density corresponds to the mean surface density enclosed within the Einstein radius $r_{\rm E}$ related to Einstein angle as $r_E = \theta_E D_{\rm ol}$ (tangential critical radius, defining the size of the Einstein ring), with enclosed mass being $M(<r_{\rm E}) = \pi \Sigma_{\rm cr} r_{\rm E}^2$.

 For the dark halo around a PBH we find its surface density to be